 Hope you enjoyed the trip, survived the night on Great Bourne.
 It seems like a distant memory now doesn’t it?
 I hope you were as thrilled as I was to descend the scree off Red Pike to then scramble up to High Stile.
 Visiting Wainwright’s final resting place after following him around the 214 fells was a highlight for me.

-I also hope you’ll consider joining me again on another hike.
+Hope you’ll consider joining me again on another hike.